County of Santa Barbara

 COUNTY HEALTH DEPARTMENT

-(IGT) to receive reimbursement for uncompensated health care provided to Medi-Cal patients and
+Transfer (IGT) to receive reimbursement for uncompensated health care provided to

-(Contract No. IGT-24-0042) regarding transfer of public funds with the California Department of
+Agreement (Contract No. IGT-24-0042) regarding transfer of public funds with the California

-Health Care Services in the amount of approximately $819,480.00 from County Health Department
+Department of Health Care Services in the amount of approximately $819,480.00 from

 b) Approve, ratify, and authorize the County Health Department Director to execute the

-participation in an Intergovernmental Transfer to obtain federal financial participation leveraged on
+for participation in an Intergovernmental Transfer to obtain federal financial participation

-California Environmental Quality Act (CEQA) and are exempt pursuant to Section 15378(b)(4) of
+of the California Environmental Quality Act (CEQA) and are exempt pursuant to Section

-the CEQA Guidelines, since the recommended actions are the creation of government funding
+15378(b)(4) of the CEQA Guidelines, since the recommended actions are the creation of

 BOARD OF SUPERVISORS